srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Fixed `ConcurrentModificationException` in particle system
-- Fixed rarely occuring `java.lang.IllegalStateException: Component must have a valid peer` when closing the game
+- Fixed rarely occurring `java.lang.IllegalStateException: Component must have a valid peer` when closing the game
 - Fixed crash of platformer example app when player dies

 ### 🧽 Cleanup & refactoring